peterdesmet/movebank2gbif/mapping.md

 #### [rightsHolder](http://rs.tdwg.org/dwc/terms/index.htm#rightsHolder)

 Recommended...
-SCD: Options I see here could be to use (1) the publisher (static: "University of Konstanz") or (2) the first author, as found as the first creatorName in the in the DataCite metadata, or else (3) skip this one.
+SCD: Options I see here could be to use (1) the publisher (static: `University of Konstanz`) or (2) the first author, as found as the first creatorName in the in the DataCite metadata, or else (3) skip this one.
 The "A person or organization owning or managing rights over the resource", if we read it to be the current "owner" of the original data, to the degree relevant for data published in the public domain, is not explicitly recorded anywhere in the dataset.
 In some cases the first author would cease to be the "owner" if, say, they left the organization through which the data were collected.

 #### [accessRights](http://rs.tdwg.org/dwc/terms/index.htm#accessRights)